-What you will find today are numerous restaurants, cafés, pubs, hostels, and hotels, as well as small shops selling everything from fishing tackle to drug paraphernalia with stuffed leprechauns and tattoo parlors in-between.
-Also located in Temple Bar are the Irish Film Institute, the Project Arts Centre, and DESIGNyard.
-All are well worth a visit.
-Most visitors, however, come for the beer.
+Today, Temple Bar is filled with cobblestone streets, numerous restaurants, cafés, pubs, hostels, and hotels.
+You will also find shops selling everything from fishing tackle to stuffed leprechauns, plus a few tattoo parlors thrown in for good measure.
+In addition to the businesses catering to tourists, Temple Bar is also home to art galleries and creative destinations such as the Irish Film Institute, the Project Arts Centre, the National Photographic Archive, and DESIGNyard.
+All are well worth a visit but most people admittedly come to Temple Bar for the beer.

 The Pros of Temple Bar

-- Huge and diverse amount of restaurants, pubs, art and entertainment venues.
+- Huge and diverse number of restaurants, pubs, art and entertainment venues.

 - Center of Dublin's nightlife.

-- Very vibrant atmosphere in evenings and at night.
+- Vibrant atmosphere in evenings and at night.

 The Cons of Temple Bar

-- Can be very crowded with large numbers of loud groups of party-people.
+- Can be very crowded with large numbers of loud groups and serious partiers